needle-mirror/com.unity.entities/Documentation~/aspects-concepts.md

 An aspect is an object-like wrapper that you can use to group together a subset of an entity's components into a single C# struct.
 Aspects are useful for organizing component code and simplifying queries in your systems.
 Unity provides predefined aspects for groups of related components or you can define your own with the [`IAspect`](xref:Unity.Entities.IAspect) interface.

-For example, [`TransformAspect`](xref:Unity.Transforms.TransformAspect) groups together the `LocalTransform`, `WorldTransform`, and `ParentTransform` components.
-It also provides several utility methods for acting on these components.
-The utility methods are accessible from any query or `IJobEntity` that includes `TransformAspect`.

 Aspects can include items such as the following:

 * A single `Entity` field to store the entity's ID